qingfeng0820/hadoop/note/tomcat/core.md

   23. Create DefaultInstanceManager as instanceManager and set it to ApplicationContext attribute
   24. bind WebappClassLoaderBase to instanceManager
   25. create StandardJarScanner as jarScanner and set it to ApplicationContext attribute
-  26. Set up the context init params for ApplicationContext
+  26. mergeParameters: Set up the init params for ApplicationContext from context parameters and application level parameters
       ```
       params in web.xml
       <context-param>